PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 extension `.js` is added to the filename, resulting in a reference to `TestTable.md.js` file.
 When the browser requests this file, the server recognizes that the file does not exist.
 Instead, it recognizes the `.js` extension, understands that it refers to the `Accept: application/javascript` header, and modifies the request to refer to `TestTable.md` with the corresponding `Accept` header set.
-The server then loads the Markdown, converts it to JavaScript, and returns Javascript that generates HTML from the following Markdown template:
+The server then loads the Markdown, converts it to JavaScript, and returns JavaScript that generates HTML from the following Markdown template:

 ```
 | Table populated by JavaScript ||